richarderikjohansson/sw-dev/docs/Homework/hwa0.md

 * `Leader Leader` &rarr, Opens up a list with previous opened files with a preview og the content
 * `Ctrl + p` &rarr; Lists all the files in the current working directory

+## Update

+Since this course I started using *uv* exclusively when working with Python projects, except when working with PyARTS, since it requires me to install via conda.